uTaHanna/Java_REST_demo/README.md

-At least at this very early stage, my aim is not to make a practically useful<br> application with a meaningful business logic; instead, I am exploring AngularJS<br> for connecting the backend, which I have some--albeit limited--experience in, to the<br> front end.
+At least at this very early stage, my aim is not to make a practically useful<br> application with a meaningful business logic; instead, I am exploring AngularJS<br> for connecting the back end, which I have some--albeit limited--experience in, to the<br> front end.
 So, my goal here is to set up a project architecture robust enough to build<br> an actual application on later.
 Accordingly, the current code is deliberately simple.<br>
 To give some motivation and a sense of direction, however, the application is<br>